ElevatoDigital/codesniffer-deltazend/README.md

 codesniffer-deltazend
 =====================

-A minor fork of the Zend CodeSniffer standard that gets rid of the 80 character line limit warnings.
+A minor fork of the Zend CodeSniffer standard to better fit practices at Delta Systems.
+The primary change right now is that we drop the 80 character line length limit warning (while keeping the 120 character error).
+We may introduce other minor changes and custom sniffs down the line, but it will stay roughly in line with the ZF1 style guide.